robenkleene/thwomp/README.md

 Thwomp's interface is designed to be transparent and predictable.
 Every parameter is labeled with its [unit type](https://en.wikipedia.org/wiki/Unit_of_measurement).

+## Installation

+Drag `max-for-live/instruments/Thwomp.amxd` to `User Library/Presets/Instruments/Max Instrument/`.
+There's an optional `install.sh` script that will do this automatically.

+## Stand-Alone Mode

+To open any of the `maxpat` files, the Sidewinder folder should be in your [Project Search Paths](https://docs.cycling74.com/max8/vignettes/projects_searchpath), `~/Documents/Max 8/Projects` by default, so that referenced files can be found.

+Thwomp can also be opened in standalone mode by opening the `misc/instruments/Thwomp.maxpat`  outside of Ableton Live, it offers some additional features.

+- **Button**: Trigger the MIDI note
+- **Pitch**: Select the MIDI note pitch
+- **Velocity**: Select the MIDI note velocity
+- DAC Toggle: Toggles whether the audio engine is on
+- Typing the `s` will play the note

 ## Global Parameters

 - **Volume**: The volume of all of the oscillators combined.